ncpa0/ADWaveCSS/docs/components/button.md

 # Class Names

 - `btn` - any button element
+- `adaptive` - changes the background color of regular button to a semi-transparent color that better adapts to different background colors
 - `primary` - a button with the accent color as it's background
 - `danger` - a button with the danger color as it's background
 - `flat` - a button with no background color when not hovered over or pressed